 Data-driven HR Is the New Must!

 To better understand your employees and encourage their share of voice, companies need to implement regular pulse surveys.
-However, just asking isn’t enough.
+But simply asking questions isn’t enough.
+Without a clear process for acting on feedback, surveys can quickly lose credibility and participation rates can drop.

 Analyzing surveys can be very time-consuming if you don’t have access to the right technology.
-As a consequence, many employers don’t act on their employees’ feedback.
+As a consequence, many employers fail to turn insights into action, which can frustrate employees and reduce trust in future company surveys for employees.

 Every company should make sure to provide a way for every employee to complete electronic surveys.
-The ability to complete the survey via mobile devices such as phones or tablets may also enhance the survey experience.
+Offering mobile-friendly options, such as access via phones or tablets, makes it easier for employees to participate and improves response rates across the entire workforce.

-Today, employers are increasingly using sophisticated tools to analyze the data generated from their employee electronic surveys.
-The most sophisticated solutions such as employee engagement apps even offer actionable recommendations for improvement.
+Today, employers are increasingly using more advanced tools to analyze the data generated from their employee surveys.
+The most sophisticated solutions, such as employee engagement apps, go beyond reporting and provide actionable recommendations, helping organizations close the loop and continuously improve the employee experience.